 Q.1.
 List two advantages of the use of unleaded petrol in automobiles as fuel.

 A.1.
 Two advantages of unleaded petrol are:

 - Manufactured without the addition of the anti-knock substance

 Q.2.
 Retroviruses have no DNA.
 However, the DNA of the infected host cell does possess viral DNA.
 How is it possible?

 A.2.
-The retroviruses possess RNA that replicates to form viral DNA with the help of enzyme reverse transcriptase.
+The retroviruses possess RNA that replicates to form viral DNA with the help of the enzyme reverse transcriptase.
 This viral DNA gets incorporated into the host DNA and infects the host machinery with virus particles.

 Q.3.
 State the cause of adenosine deaminase deficiency.

 A.3.
 Adenosine deaminase deficiency is caused due to the deletion of the gene that synthesises adenosine deaminase enzyme.

 A.4.
 A cistron is a segment of DNA or RNA that codes for a specific polypeptide in protein synthesis.
 The structural gene in a transcription unit is monocistronic in eukaryotes and polycistronic in prokaryotes.
 These segments are protected with exons and introns.

 Q.5.
 How many chromosomes do drones honey bees possess?
 Name the type of cell division involved in the production of sperms by them.